GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/03.721-730/04.How-Cheering!/docs.md

 ---
+title: |
-title: 724.
-How Cheering!
+    724. How Cheering! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 724.
+How Cheering!.
+How cheering is the Christian's hope, While toiling here below!
+It buoys us up while passing thro' This wilderness of woe,
+    keywords:  |
-    keywords: Christ in Song, How Cheering!, How cheering is the Christian&#039;s hope,
+        Christ in Song, adventhymnals, advent hymnals, How Cheering!, How cheering is the Christian's hope.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 724. HOW CHEERING!
+####  Christ in Song,

 ```txt
 1.